 Men’s Vintage Clothing for Fall and Winter – Tweeds and Textures

-As afore mentioned, tweeds and wools are absolutely perfect for cold weather.
+As previously mentioned, tweeds and wools are absolutely perfect for cold weather.
 Tweed is inherently associated with British outdoor pursuits.
 The fibers and weaves of tweed render it an excellent choice for outdoor wear.
-Tweed is moisture resistant, long wearing and retains heat.
+Tweed is moisture resistant, long wearing, and retains heat.
 From Edwardian times through the following decades, tweed was fashioned into men’s plus-fours (knickerbockers), Norfolk jackets, and various sporting garments.

 Due to the popularity of tweed during the early twentieth century, today it may immediately emulate a vintage-inspired style.
-Look to the annual Tweed ride or Tweed run events for outfit inspiration.
-Below Oscar wore a vintage reproduction plaid wool bicycling riding suit with shorts, pullover fair isle sweater vest, button-down shirt, bow tie, argyle socks, 8 panel tweed cap and oxford shoes.
-Team a tweed jacket with a smart waistcoat, high-waisted trousers and a tailored shirt for a perfect vintage inspired fall look.
+Look to the annual Tweed Ride or Tweed Run events for outfit inspiration.
+Below, Oscar wore a vintage reproduction plaid wool bicycling riding suit with shorts, a pullover Fair Isle sweater vest, a button-down shirt, a bow tie, argyle socks, an 8-panel tweed cap, and Oxford shoes.
+Team a tweed jacket with a smart waistcoat, high-waisted trousers, and a tailored shirt for a perfect vintage inspired fall look.

 Retro Vintage Fashion for Men – Knitwear

 Autumn and winter are the perfect months in which to don a beautifully crafted knitted garment.
 Knitted garments had of course been popular for hundreds of years, however their popularity increased in the early twentieth century.

 With the new trend for leisurewear, sweaters and knits were chosen for sporting activities.
 Jersey and silk knits were simple, unstructured garments, thereby providing the wearer with freedom and ease of wear.
 Both wars saw an increase in knitting, mostly through women’s groups contributing to the war effort.